rmwenzel/ames_house_prices/process/index.md

-To classify the variables, there's really no alternative here than to carefully inspect the variable descriptions and determine which is which.
+To classify the variables, there's really no alternative here other than to carefully inspect the variable descriptions and determine which is which.
 To clarify our terms:

 - Categorical variables are discrete variables with no ordering (although they may have a numerical encoding)
 - Ordinal variables are discrete numeric variables, hence they have an ordering (and should be numerically encoded)